Lab 99 Web Design

 </head>

-Areas 1 and 3, which will be the same for every HTML page, can be moved into two miscellaneous forms.
-The title and meta description of the individual article page, on the other hand, will contain information specific to each article, and can be dealt with by using conditional statements and an article form.
+Areas 1 and 3 will contain no references to Textpattern articles, and can be moved into two miscellaneous forms.
+The title and meta description of the individual article page, on the other hand, will contain information specific to each article, and can be dealt with by using conditional statements and an article form:

 Create an article form called, say, ‘meta_article’, and insert this into it: